Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 FROM datagen;
 ```
 Click the **save** icon to save the query.
-Note that the input alias and output alias are used in the query, and the selected column has name or alias exactly the same as in Activities table.
+  - [**Note**]  The input alias and output alias are used in the query, and the selected column has name or alias exactly the same as in Activities table.
 12. Go back to the overview of the Stream analytics job, click "start" to start the job.
-In the new panel, choose "Now" for the Job output starttime and click "Start" at the bottom.
+In the new panel, choose "Now" for the Job output starttime and click **Start** at the bottom.

 ### Set up Azure Web Job/Data Generator
 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed